 To get started, please visit the Plan your Studies page for information like:

-- Your Program Planning Guide

-- Step-by-step registration instructions

-- Information about textbooks, orientation, preparing for your first week, and more.
+- Your Program Planning Guide - Step-by-step registration instructions with the Course Registration Tutorial - Information about textbooks, orientation, preparing for your first week, and more.

 For additional information on transfer credit, waitlists and more, visit the Registration Resource Website.